talk - talk to another user

 - If the recipient is logged in more than once, the terminal argument can be used to indicate the appropriate terminal name.
-If terminal is not specified, the talk message will be displayed on one or more accessible terminals in use by the recipient.
-The format of terminal will be the same as that returned by the who utility.
+If terminal is not specified, the talk message shall be displayed on one or more accessible terminals in use by the recipient.
+The format of terminal shall be the same as that returned by the who utility.

-Characters read from standard input will be copied to the recipient's terminal in an unspecified manner.
-If standard input is not a terminal, talk will write a diagnostic message and exit with a non-zero status.
+Characters read from standard input shall be copied to the recipient's terminal in an unspecified manner.
+If standard input is not a terminal, talk shall write a diagnostic message and exit with a non-zero status.

-The following environment variables affect the execution of talk:
+The following environment variables shall affect the execution of talk:

 - Determine the locale that should be used to affect the format and contents of diagnostic messages written to standard error and informative messages written to standard output.

 - Determine the name of the invoker's terminal type.
-If this variable is unset or null, an unspecified default terminal type will be used.
+If this variable is unset or null, an unspecified default terminal type shall be used.

-When the talk utility receives a SIGINT signal, the utility will terminate and exit with a zero status.
-It will take the standard action for all other signals.
+When the talk utility receives a SIGINT signal, the utility shall terminate and exit with a zero status.
+It shall take the standard action for all other signals.